-Both workers and retirees may need to rethink some of their estate planning in light of the newest spending bill.
+Both workers and retirees may need to rethink some of their estate planning in light of the newest spending bill and its impact on you if you have an IRA.
 The Setting Every Community Up for Retirement Enhancement (SECURE) Act, part of the massive bill, makes major changes to retirement plan rules, including inherited plans.

 Passed in December 2019, the SECURE Act changes the law surrounding retirement plans in several ways, but the biggest change eliminates “stretch” IRAs.
 Under the previous law, if you named anyone other than a spouse as the beneficiary of your IRA (or other tax-favored retirement account, such as a 401(k)), that beneficiary could choose to take required minimum distributions (RMDs) over his or her lifetime and pass what was left on to future generations (called the “stretch” option).
 The required minimum distributions were calculated based on the beneficiary’s life expectancy.
 This allowed the money to grow tax-deferred over the course of the beneficiary’s life and to be passed on to his or her own beneficiaries.